mantidproject/documents/Design/ISIS_Imaging/ISIS_Imaging_general.md

 ### Tilt correction

 Sometimes the samples are tilted slightly.
-On the one above the difference in COR between the top and the bottom looks like this:
+On the one above, the difference in COR between the top and the bottom looks like this:

 | Slice |  COR  |
 | ----- | ----- |